aniruhil/arblog/content/home/teaching.md

 - MPA 6020: Advanced Research Methods in Leadership and Public Affairs (on-campus)
 - MPA 5830: Data Analytics for Public and Non-profit Managers (online)

+On occasion I have also taught undergraduate statistics for the departments of Plant Biology and Economics, and graduate statistics courses for the department of Plant Biology and the School of Communication Studies.
+In addition, I have taught workshops in statistics for Fulbright students and for our staff and students.